bottlerocket-os/bottlerocket-project-website/content/en/os/1.14.x/login/regaining-access/index.markdown

 EOF
 ```

-3. Next, take the file from the previous step and use the AWS CLI to register the task definition.
+3. The following will take the file from the previous step and use the AWS CLI to register the task definition.
 Running the AWS CLI command without any options, will produce a large amount of JSON that is hard to sift through.
 Instead, use the `query` parameter to get only what you need, format the output text and skip the pager.
 Then take the results and put it into another environment variable.
 Any errors will be visible as a response in standard output.
-As a confidence check, `echo` the environment variable to make sure it matches what you’d expect from an ARN.

 ```shell
 export REGAIN_ACCESS_ARN=$(aws ecs register-task-definition \